-Recipients must be actively enrolled in a graduate degree program in Liberal Arts (with course enrollment in fall 2018 or spring 2019 semester).
+Recipients must be actively enrolled in a graduate degree program in Liberal Arts (with course enrollment during the current academic year).

-There is no student application to fill out.
-Faculty nominate and select students for this award.
-Nominations are reviewed by a committee composed of the Director of the ICIC, selected faculty, and community members.
+No application, faculty nominated and selected.
+Nominations are reviewed by a committee composed of the Director of the ICIC, selected faculty in TESOL and applied linguistics, and community members.